AnnMarieW/HelloDash/README.md

 # HelloDash
 ## See this app at:  https://hellodash.pythonanywhere.com/

+### The Dash Bootstrap Theme Explorer will help you improve the design of your Dash app.

-The purpose of this app is to help you see how different Bootstrap and Bootswatch themes, Plotly figure templates and colors will look in your Dash app.
+ - The Theme Explorer app makes it easy to see how different Bootstrap themes, Plotly figure templates and colors will look in your app.

+ - The Component Gallery shows a sample of the components available and how they respond to different Bootstrap and Bootswatch themes.
+For the DataTable and some Dash Core Components, there are examples of how to use the `style` and `className` properties and custom CSS to make them look great with your selected Bootstrap theme.

+- The App Gallery has examples of Dash Apps made with Bootstrap.

+- The Cheatsheet is a page with my favorite links to help with app design.

+This is still a work in progress --  I would love to hear comments and suggestions for improvements.
+If you have design tips or would like to add an app to the gallery, feel free to open an issue.
+See details below.

-## The Theme Explorer helps you create a design theme for your Dash app
+## The Theme Explorer

 Choose from:
  - 22 [Boostrap Bootswatch themes](https://www.bootstrapcdn.com/bootswatch/)